hturner/conf-management-proposal/out/conference-management-proposal.md

 The features we are looking for in a conference management system are listed below, essential features are marked with an asterisk.

-Software
+#### Software

 -   Open source\*
 -   Actively maintained\*
 -   Well documented
--   Free to use for conferences charging participants
 -   Extensible by proposal participants
+-   Integrates with third party payment providers to avoid PCI-DSS\*
+-   Conferences only incur hosting costs if they run it themselves

-Abstract management
+#### Abstract management

 -   Handles abstract submission, with email notification\*
 -   Allows markdown in abstracts
 -   Allows submitters to edit abstracts
--   System to assign abstracts to reviewers automatically (e.g. by topic) and/or manually (by program chair(s))\*
+-   Abstracts can be assigned to reviewers automatically (e.g. by topic) and/or manually\*
--   Custom review decisions
+-   Allows custom review decisions
--   Handle special submissions, e.g. scholarship applications
+-   Handles special submissions, e.g. scholarship applications

-Scheduling
+#### Scheduling

 -   Tools to create conference schedule\*
 -   Drag-and-drop scheduling
 -   Conflict management (of topics or people)
+-   Tools for assigning chairs to sessions
+-   Tools for chairs to communicate with session participants, regarding slides, schedule changes
+-   Tools to obtain video recording permission or permission to distribute slides
+-   Tools for assigning poster slots and identifiers
+-   Tools for taking room capacities into account

-Participant management
+#### Participant management

 -   Register participants, including accepting payments\*
 -   Participant accounts to make it easy to participate in multiple conferences
 -   Ability to email all participants
+-   Letter generation facility to request visa for international participants
 -   Personal schedules or integration with services such as [Conference4me](http://conference4me.psnc.pl/).

-Conference management
+#### Conference management

 -   Template for conference website, suitable for different devices, secure and accessible to visually impaired\*
 -   Hosting of presentation slides
 -   Ability to clone conference for recurring event
+-   Ability to poll participants on conference issues

-Other benefits
+#### Other benefits

 Each system will likely have other non-essential benefits, e.g. event evaluation surveys, automated email reminders, time zone support, etc that could also be taken into account when comparing systems.

 ### Evaluation of Conference Management Systems

-We have identified the following conference management systems that appear to meet most if not all of the essential criteria in the section above:
+We have identified the following conference management systems that appear to meet most, if not all, of the essential criteria in the section above:

 -   [Open Conference Systems (OCS)](https://pkp.sfu.ca/ocs/)
 -   [Indico](http://indico-software.org/)
 -   [frab](https://frab.github.io/frab/)
 -   [Open Source Event Manager (osem)](https://github.com/openSUSE/osem)

-These four systems will be evaluated by setting up a test installation to test the claimed features of each system and identifying the pros and cons of each.
-Based on this evaluation a system will be selected and set up in preparation for useR!
+These four systems will be evaluated by setting up a test installation to evaluate the claimed features of each system and identify the pros and cons of each.
+Based on this evaluation, a system will be selected and set up in preparation for useR!
 2018 and the next satRdays conference.

 Project plan
 ============